ch0m5/Game-Design-Pillars/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/ch0m5/Game-Design-Pillars/master/docs/Borderlands.jpg" width="645"/>
 </p>
 *A Bordelands 2 Game Pillar is easily **massive amounts of loot and rewards**.
-The developers wanted the player to be showered with items so he could compare them, pick his favorites, and change his equipment often to have a sense of improvement and progress.*
+The developers wanted the player to be showered with items so he could compare them, pick his favorites, and change his equipment often to have a feeling of improvement and progress.*

 ## Your Turn
 Analyze games you've played from a designer perspective, "*reverse engineer*" them, and try to figure out what Game Pillars they had in mind when choosing the **core elements and goals** that would define the game's **experience**.
 Or if you're making a game yourself, stablish the foundations it needs for a clear **Creative Direction**.